-Wheeler Trigg O'Donnell lawyers represent numerous companies that use and dispose of chemicals and other regulated substances in the production and distribution of their products.
-We routinely try lawsuits involving alleged breaches of environmental warranties, contamination liabilities and related insurance issues, toxic torts related to pharmaceuticals and asbestos, wrongful death, and personal injury.
-We also have extensive experience defending a variety of torts in class-action and multidistrict litigation.
+Wheeler Trigg O'Donnell lawyers represent major companies that use and dispose of chemicals and other regulated substances in the production and distribution of their products.
+We routinely try lawsuits involving alleged breaches of environmental warranties; contamination liabilities and related insurance issues; toxic torts related to pharmaceuticals, asbestos, and oil and gas; and personal injury.
+We also have extensive experience defending a variety of torts in class action and multidistrict litigation.

-As national trial counsel to General Electric, Pfizer, and other manufacturers, WTO lawyers are very familiar with the medical and causation issues associated with claims of current and historical toxic exposure.
-In defending environmental, product liability, and medical malpractice claims, we have developed a broad base of scientific and medical knowledge, a network of medical experts, and the ability to coordinate nationwide discovery, investigations, and evidence preservation related to mass claims.
+As national trial counsel to General Electric, Pfizer, Whirlpool, and other manufacturers, WTO lawyers are very familiar with the medical and causation issues associated with claims of current and historical toxic exposure.

 WTO lawyers know the complex federal and state statutes and regulations at the heart of environmental cases as well as the science associated with regulated substances.
-We understand the technical aspects of environmental law and have broad experience translating scientific and technical concepts to lay jurors, judges, and arbitrators.
+We understand the technical aspects of environmental law, can speak in technical terms with engineers and scientists, and have broad experience translating those technical and scientific concepts to lay jurors, judges, and arbitrators.

-- Led underground storage tank litigation team that successfully tried one case to verdict and handled approximately 12 other cases.
+- Headed up Exxon's Underground Storage Tank litigation team, trying one case successfully to verdict and supervising the litigation of approximately 12 other cases.

-- Handled arbitrations in cost-sharing disputes over environmental clean-up at gasoline refinery in Denver.
+- Served as lead counsel to Valero in a series of four arbitrations involving cost-sharing disputes over environmental cleanup at a gasoline refinery in Denver, CO.